 - 25% savings on eligible inflight food and beverage purchases when you use your card on American Airlines flights

-For a $95 annual fee (waived your first year), the Gold Delta SkyMiles Credit Card offers 2X miles per dollar spent on purchases made directly with Delta and 1X miles on everything else.
+For a $99 annual fee (waived your first year), the Delta SkyMiles Gold offers 2X miles per dollar spent on purchases made directly with Delta and at restaurants worldwide and U.S supermarkets and 1X miles on everything else.

 Travel rewards cards

 A great travel rewards card is a good bet, as it will reward your spending by giving you miles toward your honeymoon.
 Our top pick is the Chase Sapphire Reserve®.